 “Your standing as a Scout does not depend so much on the skills of your hands or the badges on your merit badge sash, as in the spirit in your heart-on what you are willing to do for others, on whether you are doing your very best to live the Scout Oath and Scout Law.” - Boy Scout Handbook, 6th edition.

-46 Cub Scouts, their families and leaders enjoyed a fun filled, busy 2013 -2014 program year. .
+21 Cub Scouts, their families and leaders enjoyed a fun filled, busy 2016 -2017 program year.
 Each month the cubs and families were busy with educational fun family outings, weekly work on skill badges, and character building projects.
 The Cub Pack leaders and parents worked well together planning the program themes and activities well in advance.
 Several Webelos Scouts completed the requirements for the Arrow of Light Award and graduated into Boy Scout Troop 35.
 Tiger Cubs, Wolf’s, and Bears completed their rank and badge requirements.

 In addition to the weekly den meetings, monthly Pack meetings, and family outings, highlight activities of the year included:

-Some of the winter and spring activities included our Scout Sunday Worship Service, the annual Pinewood Derby race, the Scouting for Food Drive, the annual Blue and Gold awards and recognition Banquet.
+During February Cubs and Leaders participated in our Scout Sunday Worship Service.
+The annual Pinewood Derby race was held with 26 cars competing and 80 people in attendance.
+Over 100 people attended the annual “Blue and Gold” Awards and Recognition Banquet.
 Webelos Scouts who had completed the Arrow of Light Award crossed over into Boy Scout Troop 35 in a special ceremony.

 Reported by Fred Early

 The Memorial Committee met quarterly and is pleased to report good investment results for the year as follows: